top of page

 Upon graduation Lauren moved to Rio De Janeiro, Brazil.
 For nine months she studied and became fluent in Portuguese & Samba working as a private English tutor for business professionals.
 From Brazil, Lauren moved to the Harlem neighborhood of New York City to study Jazz Dance under Sheila Barker who is a second generation teacher of Dianne McIntyre and Frank Hatchett.
 For 10 years Lauren studied and performed many styles of dance and performance.

-Her personal research and love of dance has led her to teach in Trinidad & Tobago, India, Hong Kong, Spain, Bolivia, Ecuador and Colombia.
+Her personal research and love of dance has led her to teach in Trinidad & Tobago, India, Hong Kong, France, Spain, Bolivia, Ecuador and Colombia.
 Lauren was on faculty for the year round program at Joffrey Ballet School Jazz & Contemporary for six years, developing curriculum in Jazz, Dance History, Critical Analysis & Industry Prep.
 She also taught Jazz at The Ailey School Junior Division and was a visiting guest faculty for the José Limón Dance CO2.
-Lauren is now an Assistant Professor of Jazz Dance and Pedagogy at University of Massachusetts Amherst.
+Lauren is now an Assistant Professor of Jazz Dance and Pedagogy as well as Associate Director of the Dance Program at University of Massachusetts Amherst

-Pulling from history, Lauren has developed her own style in teaching, choreography and performance now infusing them into performance poetry pieces.
-She debuted her performance poetry at TEDx Asbury Park detailing the story of her Grandparents in post World War II Germany.
-She has also presented at We The Women Collective covered by Vogue Magazine and Wise Fruit NYC A Planned Parenthood benefit where she is also a resident host.
+Pulling from heritage and justice, Lauren has developed her own style in teaching, choreography and performance now infusing them into performance poetry pieces.
+She debuted her performance poetry at TEDx Asbury Park detailing the poignant story of her Grandparents in post World War II Germany, which she has turned into a short dance film called Edelweiss.
+She has also presented at We The Women Collective covered by Vogue Magazine and Wise Fruit NYC A Planned Parenthood benefit where she was a resident host for five renditions.
 Lauren is the producer of Stories from The Basement, a space for storytellers to hash out new work in front of an inviting audience.

-Lauren continues to grow and create while secretly hoping the Harlem Renaissance comes back around.
+Lauren continues to grow and create while secretly hoping artistic renaissance comes back around.